-The DRO will allow the submission of a Determined Yield Request to remove the sixth through ninth leaf years of pistachio production from an APH database.
+The DRO will allow the submission of a Determined Yield Request to remove the sixth through ninth leaf years of pistachio production from an APH database for acreage that has reached at least the twelfth leaf year.
 The removal of production will be based on the number of years contained in the APH database.
 A minimum of four years of production must be maintained in the database to satisfy policy requirements.
 For example, if a grower has production history for sixth through twelfth leaf years, we will approve removal of sixth through eight leaf production from the APH database and the ninth leaf production must remain in the database in order to maintain the four years production minimum for insurability.
 In this case, removal of the ninth leaf production can be requested the following year.
 If the Determined Yield Request is approved, the AIP will be directed to remove applicable yield(s) and apply standard APH procedures to recalculate the approved yield.